vaishnavi-soga/Computational-Fluid-Dynamics-Vortex-shedding-and-external-flow-analysis-/README.md

 **2. Vortex Shedding & the Strouhal Number**
 - Understanding how cylinders shed alternating vortices (the **Kármán vortex street**)
 - Measuring the **Strouhal number** from lift oscillation frequency
-- Seeing how cross-sectional shape dramatically changes shedding amplitude
+- Seeing how the cross-sectional shape dramatically changes shedding amplitude

 **3. Aerodynamic Forces**
 - Computing lift and drag from Fluent's force reports